How does an evacuation work? Foreign Affairs in plain language

 What does evacuation from a foreign country involve?

 In the case of an evacuation, the Dutch government helps eligible people leave a dangerous place abroad and get to a safe place in the region.
-(If people are taken to the Netherlands, this is called repatriation.)
 There is no guarantee that an evacuation will be arranged.
 As a rule, if it is safe for Dutch nationals to leave a country independently, the Dutch government does not evacuate people.

 The Dutch government is not obliged by law to evacuate Dutch nationals.
 However, the government does have an obligation to inform Dutch nationals about the security situation abroad in good time and to advise them accordingly.

-In the event that the Dutch government advises people to think carefully about whether their stay is necessary or to leave a country immediately: follow the advice given by the government.
+In the event that the Dutch government advises people to think carefully about whether their stay is necessary or to leave a country immediately: Follow the advice given by the government.
 Don’t wait until the last minute.
-It isn't always possible for the Dutch government to help evacuate Dutch nationals who have decided to stay.
+It isn't always possible for the Dutch government to assist Dutch nationals who have decided to stay by evacuating them later.
 An evacuation cannot be arranged easily.

 What makes evacuations so complicated?